terra-money/community-pool-vesting/README.md

 ### Introduction

-This contract is designed to manage delegation, vesting, and fund withdrawals based on a configurable vesting schedule.
-It also includes functionality for owner and whitelist management.
-The whitelist is an set of users that is allowed to withdraw on the behalf of the recipient, and withdraws *to* the recipient.
-This contract allows the owner to delegate, undelegate, redelegate, and withdraw staking rewards at *any* time, regardless of whether the funds are vested or unvested.
-This means that the permissions are the same as community vesting Luna from genesis.
+This contract is designed to manage the delegation, vesting, and withdrawal of funds based on a configurable vesting schedule.
+It includes functionality for `owner` and `whitelist` management.
+The `whitelist` is a set of users who are allowed to withdraw unlocked funds directly to the contract's specified `recipient`.
+This contract allows the `owner` to delegate, undelegate, redelegate, and withdraw staking rewards at *any* time, regardless of whether the funds are vested or unvested.
+This functionality gives the contract funds the same permissions as [Luna vesting from a genesis allocation](https://docs.terra.money/learn/protocol#vesting).

-The instantiating parameters for the [contract](https://terrasco.pe/mainnet/address/terra19yxffalxzu88n5lnj40trehpryemqsz7pnnwxp8v73hxz0rl2u9q5qqwh4) defined in the [proposal](https://station.money/proposal/phoenix-1/4790) are as follow (details about the behaviour of these parameters can be found below):
+The [instantiating parameters](#instantiatemsg) for the [contract](https://terrasco.pe/mainnet/address/terra19yxffalxzu88n5lnj40trehpryemqsz7pnnwxp8v73hxz0rl2u9q5qqwh4) defined in [governance proposal 4790](https://station.money/proposal/phoenix-1/4790) are as follows:

 - `owner`: "terra159q4e7zl84hzkwy95kl29accklrxpth4zcuz8m87p4nvykpszrtq5qfgfe" (Main TFL Multisig)
 - `recipient`: "terra1yv5fyftazjsy3uslzwrsaqcahn8mht87kf7jzlh50yfnu7mqxymsja06dz" (Liquidity Multisig [initially unlocked funds will be sent here])